kishanraov/AddressBook/README.md

 java  -jar target/spring-boot-addressbook-0.0.1.jar (keep the data.csv file in /tmp/ directory) OR java  -jar target/spring-boot-addressbook-0.0.1.jar --csvfile=provide full path of data.csv

-The CSV file gets uploaded to MySQL database. the default databse url is jdbc:mysql://localhost:3306/test and default username and password are scott/tiger.
+The CSV file gets uploaded to MySQL database.
+The default databse url is jdbc:mysql://localhost:3306/test and default username and password are scott/tiger.
 If you would like to change the db url, userid and passsword then you need to modify resource.properties file under the src/main/resources directory.

 The Tomcat web server runs on port 8080.
 ```